 By the time children reach school-age however, the computer will probably be a regular part of their school day.
 Some elementary school teachers use the computer as a reward for finishing regular schoolwork or as a workstation within the classroom for particular assignments.
 Students can work independently or play learning games with other children.
 In the higher grades, computer labs are very popular with students required to participate in organized activities at a particular skill level.

 Competency for students in lower grades might include basic skills, such as using the mouse, clicking on appropriate icons, and following instructions.
-Children as young as six or seven should be able to do common tasks, like writing and sending email.
+Children as young as 6-7 years should be able to do common tasks, like writing and sending email.

 Older students should be able to use instructional software in several content areas, understand basic computer vocabulary, and show skill with drawing tools and logical thinking programs.